nabutabu/spotifyStreamProject/README.md

 ---

 ## Purpose

-The purpose of this v1 of the project is as follows:
+The goals of this **v1** implementation are:

-- Understand how Rust works
+- Gain a deeper understanding of **Rust** by building a real-world backend service.
-- Understand how WebSockets work
+- Learn the fundamentals of **WebSockets**, including connection lifecycle and bidirectional communication.
-- Understand the underlying HTTP protocols and upgrading of the HTTP TCP to a WebSocket
+- Explore the underlying **HTTP protocol** and how HTTP/1.1 requests can be upgraded to persistent WebSocket connections.
-- Make a project that makes a practical use of WebSockets
+- Build a practical application that demonstrates how WebSockets can be applied to synchronize state across multiple clients.
-- Understand why architecture needs to change and why there is a need for Redis/Kafka:
+- Establish a foundation for exploring distributed systems:
-    - Sets the stage for v2 of the project where I will try to use Redis to maintain rooms (or topics) in order to understand how Redis works
+  - Highlight architectural limitations of a fully **stateful backend**, where playback state is stored in memory and restricts scalability.
-    - My current architecture has a bottle-neck as it cannot scale up.
-The application is stateful as it maintains state of where the host playback is
+  - Prepare for **v2**, which will introduce **Redis** as a pub/sub system for managing rooms (or topics).
+This will enable the application to become **stateless**, offload state management, and scale horizontally.
-    - The next step is to offload this state maintainence to Redis and make the app stateless and deployable through AWS App Runner or Elastic Beanstalk
+  - Experiment with deploying a stateless version to cloud platforms such as **AWS App Runner** or **Elastic Beanstalk**.

 ## Features